 - 3. Connect the device to an appropriate interface ribbon cable connector as described in the following sections.
-Also consider the following cabling guidelines: - Your workstation has two Enhanced IDE (EIDE) drive interface connections labeled "primary" and "secondary" located on the workstation's main logic board. - Each IDE drive interface connector supports a maximum of two IDE devices. - If only one IDE device is connected to the primary or secondary IDE interface, then the IDE device must be attached to the outermost ribbon cable connector. - When adding a second IDE hard disk drive to the primary IDE interface, configure the drive for "slave" operation. - ATAPI storage devices such as CD-ROM and tape backup drives must be connected to the secondary IDE interface.
-If the ATAPI drive is the only device installed on the secondary interface, configure the drive for "master" operation.
-If a hard disk drive is also connected to the secondary IDE interface, then configure the ATAPI drive for "slave" operation.
+Also consider the following cabling guidelines: - Your workstation has two Enhanced IDE (EIDE) drive interface connections labeled "primary" and "secondary" located on the workstation's main logic board. - Each IDE drive interface connector supports a maximum of two IDE devices. - If only one IDE device is connected to the primary or secondary IDE interface, then the IDE device must be attached to the outermost ribbon cable connector. - When adding a second IDE hard disk drive to the primary IDE interface, configure the drive for "slave" operation. - ATAPI storage devices, such as CD-ROM and tape backup drives, must be connected to the secondary IDE interface.
+If the CD-ROM or tape backup drive is the only device installed on the secondary interface, configure the drive for "master" operation.
+If a hard disk drive is also connected to the secondary IDE interface, then configure the CD-ROM or tape backup drive for "slave" operation.

-\Box NOTE: ATAPI storage devices might require installation of special device drivers.
+NOTE: ATAPI storage devices might require installation of special device drivers.
 Refer to the manufacturer's instructions for more information.

-The 31⁄2-inch diskette drive installed in your workstation has its device ID set to 0.
+The 31⁄2-inch diskette drive installed in your workstation usually has its device ID set to 0.
+However, this might not apply to all diskette drives supplied with DIGITAL Personal Workstations.

-- 4. Run the BIOS Setup utility to configure your workstation so it recognizes the newly installed mass storage devices. - Also, depending on which operation system is installed on your workstation, you might be prompted to perform additional installation procedures for CD-ROM or tape backup devices. - 5.
-Refer to your operating system documentation for information on formatting hard disk drives and/or creating disk partitions.
+4. Run the BIOS Setup utility to configure your workstation so it recognizes the newly installed mass storage devices.

+Also, depending on which operating system is installed on your workstation, you might be prompted to perform additional installation procedures for CD-ROM or tape backup devices.

+5. Refer to your operating system documentation for information on formatting hard disk drives and/or creating disk partitions.